Australian Archaeological Institute at Athens

 “Fake news: looking at Persia through Greek eyes in the 5th century BC” (Athens)

-Public Lecture by Dr Olivier Mariaud – Wednesday 17 September 2025 6.30pm – SYDNEY
+Public Lecture by Dr James Fraser – Tuesday 23 September 7pm – 2025 – ATHENS

 A research organisation for the nation, the Australian Archaeological Institute at Athens has been a centre of the University of Sydney since its foundation in 1980.
 It is also a legally constituted entity under Greek law to facilitate fieldwork and museum study permits in Greece for Australian researchers.